The Review/Short Read/

 E.T.: The Extra-Terrestrial is 35 years old and doesn’t need a facelift

-This past Wednesday, Sony launched “Clean Version,” an initiative that provides on-demand access to select films that have had scenes of profanity, violence, or sexuality edited out from their theatrical versions.
+This past summer, Sony launched “Clean Version,” an initiative that provides on-demand access to select films that have had scenes of profanity, violence, or sexuality edited out from their theatrical versions.
 These cuts allow Sony to bypass third-party editors on the broadcast level, maintain control of their own intellectual property, and double-tap the market by selling kid-friendly alternatives of the profanity-laden films that you already love.